 We appreciate every person who takes an interest in our organization.
-Please contact Dennis Zehner with any questions about our documents and disclosures at 610.433.6018, Ext.
-241, or at email@example.com.
+Please contact us with any questions about our documents and disclosures at 610.433.6018, or at firstname.lastname@example.org.

 Conflict of Interest Policies